davidsims9t/deep-learning/README.md

 During contrastive divergence the hidden nodes compare the aggregate weights from the visible nodes and then after the calculation is done in the hidden nodes, then the visible nodes weights are adjusted based on the result of the calculation.
 The process is repeated until the hidden nodes values are the same as the visible nodes values.

+### Deep-Belief Networks (DBN)

+Uses "awake-sleep" algorithms which train from visible to hidden nodes (awake) and from hidden to visible nodes (asleep).

 ## Libraries